mlcommons/power-dev/ptd_client_server/README.md

-  -h, --help                      show this help message and exit -p PORT, --port PORT            server port, defaults to 4950 -l LABEL, --label LABEL         a label to include into the resulting directory name -s, --send-logs                 send loadgen logs to the server -F, --fetch-logs                fetch logs from the server -f, --force                     force remove loadgen logs directory (INDIR) -S, --stop-server               stop the server after processing this client
+  -h, --help                      show this help message and exit -p PORT, --port PORT            server port, defaults to 4950 -l LABEL, --label LABEL         a label to include into the resulting directory name -f, --force                     force remove loadgen logs directory (INDIR) -S, --stop-server               stop the server after processing this client
 ```